 1. Attach a pulley at the upper end of the cable machine and hold the straight bar with a shoulder-width grip.

-2. Start the exercise by pulling the bar while keeping your elbows extended and bring the weight down to the bottom.
+2. Start the exercise by pulling the bar while extending your elbows and bringing the weight down to the bottom.

-3. Squeeze your lats at the bottom and then slowly return to the starting position.
+3. Squeeze your lats at the bottom and slowly return to the starting position.

 Recommended Reps – 12-15

 Don’t bend your neck and stay upright.
 Shoulders always back as obvious.
-Go slow on this and make sure you are fully focused while performing this exercise.
+Go slow and ensure you are fully focused while performing this exercise.

-Many times people use their triceps rather than their back.
+Many times, people use their triceps rather than their backs.
 This happens because of a poor mind and muscle connection.
 That’s why do it slowly and feel the contraction on the right muscle.

 Final Review

-As you can see that there are so many alternative options available for rack pulls.
-Just like this, each exercise has its alternatives and you should never stop your workout if you can’t do anyone exercise.
-Don’t stop if the gym is crowded or the machines are not available.
+As you can see, many alternative rack pull options are available.
+Just like this, each exercise has its alternatives, and you should never stop your workout if you can’t do any exercise.
+Don’t stop if the gym is crowded or the machines are unavailable.
 You can continue with other alternatives.

-If you do your workout at home and you have some basic equipment like dumbbells or barbells, then you can do so many of these exercises discussed above.
+If you do workouts at home and have basic equipment like dumbbells or barbells, you can do many of the exercises discussed above.

-If you found this blog helpful, then do share it with your friends or share it on social media so that we can reach more people and can grow our website.
-Also, if you know of any other alternative exercises, then do share that with us in the comment section below.
+If you found this blog helpful, then do share it with your friends or share it on social media so that we can reach more people and grow our website.
+Also, if you know of other alternative exercises, share them with us in the comment section below.

 Also Read